fusionx1/softcon2020-vault-helm-k8/README.md

-# vault-k8-helm
+# Setting up Vault using Kubernetes and Helm Chart via Terraform
-This repository contains the Terraform code to deploy HashiCorp Vault with raft storage backend in to a GKE K8s cluster using Terraform Helm provider.
+This repository contains the Terraform code to deploy Vault with raft storage backend into a GKE Kubernetes cluster using Terraform.

 ## GCP Prep work
 Create GCP KMS,IAM and Service Account resources required and create GKE K8s cluster if not already available.